Church in Wales: Representative Body

 The Representative Body of the Church in Wales is responsible for the care of the church's property and for funding many of the activities of the church, including support for clergy stipends and pensions.
 Its somewhat misleading title - unlike the Governing Body, it is not a representative decision-making body - is derived from the fact that under the Welsh Church Act 1914 the bishops, clergy and laity were required to set up a body to "represent" them and to hold property which was transferred to them by the Welsh Church Commissioners.

-Governing Body
+Governing body

-The Governing Body is responsible for decisions that affect the church's faith, order and worship.
+The Governing Body of the Church in Wales is responsible for decisions that affect the church's faith, order and worship.
 It also has powers to make regulations for the general management and good government of the church and its property and affairs.
 The Governing Body is the supreme legislature of the Church in Wales, broadly speaking the Parliament of the Church in Wales.
 It usually meets twice a year to receive reports and make decisions on matters brought before it.